ecofriendly homestead

 If you want to make a huge difference in the health of your garden and do something good for the planet, learn about vermicomposting from our sustainable gardening series here.

-8. sow herbs and flowers outside that need cold stratification
+8. Sow herbs and flowers outside that need cold stratification

 Some herbs and flowers have evolved to only sprout after experiencing the cold temperatures of winter.